Voters in Leon County have:

 Florida is a CLOSED Primary State

-NOTE: This does not include NPA races that may be on the ballot (examples: Referendums, NPA Offices, etc...).
+NOTE: This does not include Nonpartisan races that may be on the ballot (examples: Referendums, Nonpartisan Offices, etc...).
 Any Voter may vote regardless of their party on any of these races should they be on a Primary ballot.
-The closed primary only extends to Republican and Democrat races (Party Nominations, etc...).
+The Closed Primary only extends to partisan races on the Primary ballot (Party Nominations, etc...).

 Party Change Request

 On Election Day, the polls are open from 7:00 a.m. to 7:00 p.m.
 Registered Voters are required to vote at the precinct assigned to their legal residence.

 Click Here to locate your Election Day precinct.
 You can also call (850) 606-8683 for more information.

 Per Florida Law (§102.031(3), F.S.), the only persons allowed inside the polling place during voting hours include: